Home » PowerShell » PowerShell – Get AD Group Members and list of Users

 Get-AdGroupMember MaxGroupOrMemberEntries Modification

-If you have more than 5000 active directory objects and tried to get all members using the Get-AdGroupMember, it throws an error: “Get-AdGroupMember: The size limit for this request was exceeded.
+If you have more than 5000 active directory objects and try to get all members using the Get-AdGroupMember, it throws an error: “Get-AdGroupMember: The size limit for this request was exceeded.

 You can increase the MaxGrouporMemberEntries to retrieve active directory objects more than the default limit.